PaulTran47/paultran47.github.io/css/README.md

 also in this sheet for redundancy's sake).

-remedy.css and reset.css are inlined in the head tags to ensure they are loaded in the correct order. style.css is lazy-loaded without using inline scripts.
+remedy.css and reset.css are inlined in the head tags to ensure they are loaded in the correct order. style.css is minified and lazy-loaded without using inline scripts.

 ---